-The oil on canvas painting, titled « Yes We Can, was created in 2010 and completed in 2017, symbolically, the imagery shows the progression of African peoples from the old world to the new, from Africa to America and acknowledges the progression and advacement of key personages, leading up to the first Black President of America.
-Today, this painting is on display at the Central Library of Pasadena California.
+The oil on canvas painting, titled Yes We Can, was created in 2010 and completed in 2017, This work was donated to the city of Pasadena through Vice Mayor Mr. John KENNEDY and today, this painting is on display at the Central Library of Pasadena, California.

 In 2019, as part of the first twinning between an American city that is Pasadena and an African city, Dakar-Plateau in Senegal, Mpeck graciously gave his artistic interpretation of this beautiful event of sharing and exchange to the Senegalese delegation including Mayor Mr. Alioune NDOYE traveling to Pasadena, California.